typestyle/typestyle.github.io/src/docs/core.md

 While there are certain advantages to both namespacing and `stylesheet`, The `stylesheet` function requires less typing and also works when building a project without TypeScript.

 That's it for the core of TypeStyle.
-Simple, right?
+Simple!